BradHutchings/Mmojo-Server-v1/docs/6a-Package-Mmojo-Server.md

 We are going to package `mmojo-server` as a stand-alone server without an embedded `.gguf` model file.

-If you would like to package `mmojo-server` with an embedded `.gguf` model file, use this step instead: [6b.
+If you would like to package `mmojo-server-one` with an embedded `.gguf` model file, use this step instead: [6b.
 Package Mmojo Server One](6b-Package-Mmojo-Server-One.md).

 ---
 ### Environment Variables